jpadilla/django-project-template/README.md

-# Django 1.11+ project template
+# Django 2.0+ project template

 [![Dependency Status](https://gemnasium.com/jpadilla/django-project-template.svg)](https://gemnasium.com/jpadilla/django-project-template)

-This is a simple Django 1.11+ project template with my preferred setup.
+This is a simple Django 2.0+ project template with my preferred setup.
 Most Django project templates make way too many assumptions or are just way too complicated.
 I try to make the least amount of assumptions possible while still trying provide a useful setup.
 Most of my projects are deployed to Heroku, so this is optimized for that but is not necessary.

-**Note**: If you're looking for the previous Django 1.7+ project template layout check out the [1.7](https://github.com/jpadilla/django-project-template/tree/1.7) branch.

 ## Features

-- Django 1.11
+- Django 2.0+
+- Uses [Pipenv](https://github.com/kennethreitz/pipenv) - the officially recommended Python packaging tool from Python.org.
 - Development, Staging and Production settings with [django-configurations](https://django-configurations.readthedocs.org).
 - Get value insight and debug information while on Development with [django-debug-toolbar](https://django-debug-toolbar.readthedocs.org).
 - Load environment variables from `.env` with [django-dotenv](https://github.com/jpadilla/django-dotenv).